abhishekhotti/awsProjectWorking/README.md

 Professor Sanjay Garje (Links to an external site.)
 (This is link to LinkedIn Profile)

-Student: Abhishek Hotti and Moo Jin Park
+Student: Abhishek Hotti and Moo Jin Park: https://www.linkedin.com/in/moopark03/

 Application:
 1) Recognize text in an image